technicalities/modern-love/README.md

 Modern Love will be a tool to visualise the recent explosion in visible sexualities.
 Before, popularly, there was a simple dichotomy between straight and gay.
 Now, there are many continuous grades along eight or nine different lines - including not expressing any at all.

 This is very exciting for everyone!
-It doesn't matter if, like me, your apparently honest preferences are actually quite near to the old package deal; we all benefit from the end of unreasoned and unfree sex - even if we subsequently choose much the same package.
-Choice dignifies.
+It doesn't matter if, like me, your apparently honest preferences are actually quite near to the old package deal; we all benefit from the end of unreflective and unfree sex - even if we subsequently remain much the same.
+Choice dignifies (or, in the [hypothesised absence of choice](https://en.wikipedia.org/wiki/Biology_and_sexual_orientation), insight does).

 But it is hard to think clearly about these things.
 I find it helpful to see sex as a high-dimensionality space which suddenly has a half a dozen [degrees of freedom](https://en.wikipedia.org/wiki/Degrees_of_freedom_%28statistics%29).
 Luckily, things like these can be represented intuitively with graphics.
 Many people dislike being measured; many more dislike labels.
 But in my experience, humans like pictures and need words.